avrae/avrae/docs/aliasing/api.rst

     .. attribute:: remaining

-        The remaining duration of the effect, in rounds.
+        The remaining duration of the effect, in rounds. ``None`` if the effect has indefinite duration.

-        :type: int
+        :type: int or None

     .. attribute:: ticks_on_end